ASP Is Fun

 <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN" "http://www.w3.org/TR/html4/strict.dtd">

-There is a third type for framesets, but will ignore that one, as hopefully nobody is using frames any more :) In essence, these two commands either tell the browser that they are going to get a completely CSS document (the strict) or that they will get a document that has formatting done at least partically without CSS (loose, also known as transitional).
+In essence, these two commands either tell the browser that they are going to get a completely CSS document (the strict) or that they will get a document that has formatting done at least partially without CSS (loose, also known as transitional).

 So for example, say that you are using CSS but that you sometimes use commands such as: